Three-dimensional purely quasi-monomial actions: Introduction

 \begin{theorem}[Hoshi, Kang, Kitayama {\cite[Proposition 1.12]{HKK14}}] Let $k$ be a field and $G$ be a finite group acting on $K(x_1,\ldots,x_n)$ by quasi-monomial $k$-automorphisms.
 Then there is a normal subgroup $N$ of $G$ satisfying the following conditions:\\ {\rm (i)} $K(x_1,\ldots,x_n)^N=K^N(y_1,\ldots,y_n)$ where each $y_i$ is of the form $ax_1^{e_1}x_2^{e_2}\cdots x_n^{e_n}$ with $a\in K^{\times}$ and $e_i\in \bZ$ \rm{(}we may take $a=1$ if the action is a purely quasi-monomial action\rm{)};\\ {\rm (ii)} $G/N$ acts on $K^N(y_1,\ldots,y_n)$ by quasi-monomial $k$-automorphisms;\\ {\rm (iii)} $\rho_{\underline{y}}: G/N\to GL_n(\bZ)$ is an injective group homomorphism. \end{theorem}

 By Theorem \ref{thp12}, we may assume that $\rho_{\underline{x}}: G\rightarrow GL_n(\bZ)$ is injective and thus $G$ may be regarded as a finite subgroup of $GL_n(\bZ)$.
 The following theorem was already proved by Prokhorov \cite{Pro10} when $k=\bC$. \begin{theorem}[{Hoshi, Kitayama, Yamasaki \cite{HKY11, Yam12}}] Let $k$ be a field with {\rm char} $k\neq 2$ and $G$ be a finite subgroup of $GL_3(\bZ)$ acting on $K(x_1,x_2,x_3)$ by monomial $k$-automorphisms.
 Then $k(x_1,x_2,x_3)^G$ is $k$-rational except for the $8$ cases contained in \cite{Yam12} and one additional case.
 For the last exceptional case, $k(x_1,x_2,x_3)^G$ is also $k$-rational except for a minor situation.
-In particular, if $k$ is a quadratically closed field with {\rm char} $k \neq 2$, then $k(x_1,x_2,x_3)^G$ is $k$-rational. \end{theorem} Indeed, for the exceptional $8$ cases in Theorem \ref{thHKY}, the necessary and sufficient condition for the $k$-rationality of $K(x_1,x_2,x_3)^G$ was given in terms of $k$ and $c_j(\sigma)$.
+Moreover, there exists $L=k(\sqrt{a})$ with $a\in k^\times$ such that $L(x_1,x_2,x_3)^G$ is $L$-rational.
+In particular, if $k$ is a quadratically closed field, then $k(x_1,x_2,x_3)^G$ is $k$-rational. \end{theorem} Indeed, for the exceptional $8$ cases in Theorem \ref{thHKY}, the necessary and sufficient condition for the $k$-rationality of $K(x_1,x_2,x_3)^G$ was given in terms of $k$ and $c_j(\sigma)$.
 In particular, if it is not $k$-rational, then it is not retract $k$-rational (see \cite{Yam12}).

-Let $(a,b)_{k}$ (resp. $[a,b)_k$) be the norm residue symbol of degree two over $k$ when char $k\neq 2$ (resp. char $k=2$), see \cite[Chapter 11]{Dra83}.
-For dimension one (resp. two), the rationality problem for quasi-monomial (resp. purely quasi-monomial) actions was solved by Hoshi, Kang and Kitayama \cite{HKK14}.
+We also note that there exists $\bC(x_1,x_2,x_3,x_4)^G$ under the monomial action of $G$ which is not retract $\bC$-rational (see \cite[Example 5.11]{CHKK10}).